ialbert/bio/README.md

 We can note right away that all differences in DNA are synonymous substitutions, both pieces of DNA code for the same proteins.

-What did `bio` do for us?
+## What did `bio` do for us?

 1. fetched the data from NCBI
 1. created a more efficient local representation the data
-1. stored this representation so that next time no internet connection is necessary
+1. stored this representation so that next time you need it is available much faster
 1. generated alignments

-But wait there is more.
-Perhaps we wanted a subsection of  FASTA sequence of the genome
+## But wait there is more

-    bio ncov --fasta --end 160

-prints:

-    >ncov Severe acute respiratory syndrome coronavirus 2 isolate Wuhan-Hu-1, complete genome ATTAAAGGTTTATACCTTCCCAGGTAACAAACCAACCAACTTTCGATCTCTTGTAGATCT
-    GTTCTCTAAACGAACTTTAAAATCTGTGTGGCTGTCACTCGGCTGCATGCTTAGTGCACT
-    CACGCAGTATAATTAATAACTAATTACTGTCGTTGACAGG

-But wait, there is even more, a lot more.
 How about translating the reverse of the last 10 nucleotides of every feature labeled as `CDS`. `bio` can do that like so:

-    bio ncov --fasta --type CDS --start -10 --translate
+    bio ncov --fasta --type CDS --start -10 --reverse --translate

 ah yes, just what I needed:

-    >YP_009724389.1 [-9:21291], translated DNA
+    >YP_009724389.1 [-9:21291], reverse, translated DNA
-    *QL
+    NQQ

-    >YP_009725295.1 [-9:13218], translated DNA
+    >YP_009725295.1 [-9:13218], reverse, translated DNA
-    CGV
+    NVA

+    >YP_009724390.1 [-9:3822], reverse, translated DNA
+    NTH
     ...

 Or what about GFF regions of type `gene` that overlap with a region 1000 to 2000